Jackie Mason: Early life

-Jackie Mason was born Yacov Moshe Maza on June 9, 1928 (according to the 1940 NYC census), in Sheboygan, Wisconsin, the fourth and last son (and only son born in the United States) in a family of six children of strict Orthodox Jews.
+Jackie Mason was born Yacov Moshe Maza on June 9, 1931 (according to the 1940 NYC census), in Sheboygan, Wisconsin, the fourth and last son (and only son born in the United States) in a family of six children of strict Orthodox Jews.
 Mason came from a long line of rabbis, which included his father, his grandfather, his great-grandfather, and his great-great grandfather.

 His father Eli Maza and his mother, Belle (Gitlin), were born in Minsk, and immigrated to the U.S. in the 1920s with the rest of Mason's family; his father died in 1959.
 A Jewish refugee organization helped his father find a position in Sheboygan, as it needed a rabbi.
 When Mason was five years old, his family moved to the Lower East Side of Manhattan in New York City, largely so that he and his siblings could pursue a yeshiva education, where he grew up on Henry Street, Rutgers Street, and Norfolk Street.
 There, his parents and their friends all spoke Yiddish.

 As a teenager, Mason worked as a busboy at resorts in the Borscht Belt in New York's Catskill Mountains.
 He recalled: "Twenty minutes, at the Pearl Lake Hotel.
 I broke all the dishes.
 They made me a lifeguard.
 'But I can't swim', I told the owner.
 'Don't tell the guests', he says."

 In 1953 Mason graduated with a Bachelor of Arts degree in his double major of English and sociology from the City College of New York.
 At age 18 he became a cantor, and at age 25 he received semikhah from Rabbi Moshe Feinstein and was ordained a rabbi (as his three brothers, father, grandfather, and great-grandfather had been).
 He led congregations in Weldon, North Carolina, and at Beth Israel Congregation in Latrobe, Pennsylvania.
 He said that in synagogue, "I started telling more and more jokes, and after a while, a lot of gentiles would come to the congregation just to hear the sermons."
 Three years later, after his father died, he resigned from his job as a rabbi in a synagogue to become a comedian because, he said, "Somebody in the family had to make a living."

+Mason was the fourth of six children, with three older and two younger sisters.
+His three brothers all became rabbis, while both of his sisters married rabbis.
+Mason later recalled that entering the rabbinate seemed effectively predetermined in his family, saying that "it was unheard-of to think of anything else".

+Despite his different career path, Mason remained close to his siblings.
+In 1987, he said that he gave money to the families of his three brothers and two sisters and described the siblings as "very close".